-The U.S. Energy Information Administration (EIA) estimates in the Annual Energy Outlook 2022 that in 2021, the U.S. residential and commercial sectors combined used about 211 billion kilowatthours (kWh) of electricity for lighting.
-This was about 8% of total electricity consumption by both of these sectors and about 5% of total U.S. electricity consumption by all sectors.
+The U.S. Energy Information Administration (EIA) estimates in the Annual Energy Outlook 2023 that in 2022, the U.S. residential and commercial sectors combined used about 213 billion kilowatthours (kWh) of electricity for lighting.
+This was equal to about 7% of estimated total electricity consumption by both of these sectors and about 5% of estimated total U.S. electricity consumption by all sectors.

-The commercial sector, which includes commercial and institutional buildings, and public street and highway lighting, consumed about 152 billion kWh for lighting in 2021, equal to about 11% of total commercial sector electricity consumption and about 4% of total U.S. electricity consumption in 2021.
-EIA does not have an estimate of electricity use specifically for public street and highway lighting.
+The commercial sector includes commercial and institutional buildings, and public street and highway lighting, EIA does not have an estimate of electricity use specifically for public street and highway lighting.

 In 2018, about 48 billion kWh were consumed for facility lighting in manufacturing facilities, which was equal to about 1.2% of total U.S. electricity consumption in 2018.1